Mary Bertie, Duchess of Ancaster and Kesteven

-Mary Bertie, Duchess of Ancaster and Kesteven (died 19 October 1793), formerly Mary Panton, was the second wife of Peregrine Bertie, 3rd Duke of Ancaster and Kesteven.
-She was the daughter of Thomas Panton of Newmarket (1697-1782), who was an equerry to King George II and master of the Thurlow Hunt, and his wife Priscilla (though she may have been illegitimate).
+Mary Bertie, Duchess of Ancaster and Kesteven (1730–19 October 1793), formerly Mary Panton, was a British courtier.

+She was the second wife of Peregrine Bertie, 3rd Duke of Ancaster and Kesteven.
+She was the daughter of Thomas Panton of Newmarket (1697–1782), who was an equerry to King George II and master of the Thurlow Hunt, and his wife Priscilla (though she may have been illegitimate).

 The duke's first wife, Elizabeth Blundell, died in 1743.
 Mary Panton married the duke on 27 November 1750.
 They had six children: